 How long do I have to complain?

-A complaint can be made about an article that has been published in the previous three months or journalistic behaviour that has taken place in the last three months.
-Within that three-month period a complainant must indicate to the Office (a) which Principle or Principles of the Code of Practice they feel have been breached, and why and (b) how they are personally affected by the article.
+A complaint can be made about an article that has been published in the previous three months or journalistic behaviour that has taken place in the last three months, so long as all information in relation to the complaint is submitted to this Office within that period.
+A complainant must indicate to the Office (a) which Principle or Principles of the Code of Practice they feel have been breached, and why, and (b) how they are personally affected by the article.
 They must also, within that period, submit their complaint in writing to the editor, giving the editor two weeks to respond.

 In the case of an article published online, the date of publication is the date upon which the article was first published online.

 Any person or organisation that can show that, in the opinion of the Press Ombudsman, they are personally affected by the material that was published or the journalistic behaviour that took place.